stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

 ## Start the computation
-To start the computation of the PSD data, execute the collection by clicking the `Execute` Button.
+To start the computation of the PSD data, execute the collection by clicking the `Execute` button.
 A new process will be started, but no dialog window will be opened.
 You can check the execution of the psd collection using the log file of the process.

 The collection will create a directory structure in the output directory of the `time window looper` where the PSD data is saved as Python [shelve][python-shelve]{:target="blank"} files.